Demographics of New York (state): 2020 Census

-New York contains the largest Puerto Rican population in the contiguous United States, concentrated in parts of New York City such as the Bronx, Brooklyn, and Manhattan.
+Most Hispanic and Latino New Yorkers come from Puerto Rican, Dominican, Mexican, Ecuadorian, Salvadoran, Colombian, Guatemalan, Honduran, Peruvian, Cuban, backgrounds.
+New York contains the largest Puerto Rican population in the contiguous United States, concentrated in parts of New York City such as the Bronx and Manhattan.
 New York also has the largest Dominican population in the country, concentrated in New York City's Upper Manhattan and the Bronx.
-New York City is home to many with roots in Caribbean Islands like Jamaica, Barbados, Guyana, Trinidad and Haiti, as well as recent immigrants from Sub-Saharan African countries.
+New York City is home to many with roots in Caribbean island countries like Jamaica, Barbados, Guyana, Trinidad and Tobago, Haiti and Grenada, as well as recent immigrants from sub-Saharan African countries (mainly Nigeria and Ghana).

-At 520,000 of New York State's over 600,000 Chinese Americans, New York City has a higher total number of Chinese Americans than Los Angeles County.
+Most Asian New Yorkers have Chinese, Indian, Korean, Filipino, Bangladeshi, Pakistani, Japanese, or Vietnamese ancestry.
+At 520,000 of the State of New York's over 600,000 Chinese Americans, New York City has a higher total number than Los Angeles County.
 New York also has the highest and growing proportion of Pakistani Americans and Bangladeshi Americans in the country, and a very high Indian American community, mainly concentrated in New York City.

 US Racial-assignment System

-As of the 2010 census, New York State has a population of 19,378,102.
+As of the 2010 census, the State of New York has a population of 19,378,102.
 Broken down via US Census Racial classifications, this includes 12,740,974 (65.7%) white, 3,073,800 (15.9%) black, 1,420,244 (7.3%) Asian, 8,766 (0.0%) Pacific Islander, and 1,441,563 (7.4%) of other races.
 585,849 (3.0%) have two or more races.
 Hispanics and Latinos of all "races" make up 3,416,922 (17.6%) of the state's population; non-Hispanic whites make up 58.3% of the state's population.

-The Bronx has a large population of blacks that are of Latin American origin, but so does northern Manhattan (Harlem) and Brooklyn which had American-born black majorities since the 1920s, as well the largest African American population of any state.
+The Bronx has a large population of blacks that are of Latin American origin, but so does northern Manhattan (Harlem) and Brooklyn, which have had American-born black majorities since the 1920s, as well the largest African American population of any state.
 New York City has 1 million of New York State's 1.4 million Asian Americans.
-Cities such as Buffalo and Rochester are predominantly made of African Americans, Hispanic, and various European and near-European ethnic groups.
+Cities such as Buffalo and Rochester are predominantly made of African Americans and various European and near-European ethnic groups.
 Southeast Asians, Eastern European and North/Central Asian, African and Caribbeans also have a noticeable presence.

-Among New York State's cities, as of 2010 according to the US Racial System, New York City is 44% white(33%non hispanic white),28% Latino, 25% African American, and 13% percent Asian American.
+Among the State of New York's cities, as of 2010 according to the US Racial System, New York City is 44% white (33%non hispanic white),28% Latino, 25% African American, and 13% percent Asian American.
 The city of Buffalo, New York's second-largest city, is 50% white (45% non-Hispanic white), 38% African American, 10% Latino, and 3% Asian American.
 The state capital of Albany is 57% white (64% non-Hispanic white), 30% African American, 8% Latino, and 5% Asian American.